 Stormwater Service District

-On April 28, 2015, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2016 from $0.0225 per $100 of assessed real estate value to $0.025 (two and one half cents) per $100 of assessed real estate value.
+In April 2016, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2017 from $0.0250 per $100 of assessed real estate value to $0.0275 (two and three quarter cents) per $100 of assessed real estate value.
 The Stormwater Service District was established by the Board in Fiscal Year 2010.
 Stricter regulatory requirements and essential reinvestment in the county's aging infrastructure resulted in the need to establish a funding mechanism that was independent of the general fund.

-The Capital Improvement Program document states: “Stormwater staff evaluated the required future funding levels to meet the increasing federal and state regulatory requirements pertaining to the Municipal Separate Storm Sewer System (MS4) Permit, and state and federal clean water mandates associated with the Chesapeake Bay.
-Staff developed and recommended a long term funding and staffing plan that was presented to the Board’s Environmental Committee.
+The Board adopted a Capital Improvement Program (CIP) that states, "Stormwater staff evaluated the required future funding levels to meet the increasing federal and state regulatory requirements pertaining to the Municipal Separate Storm Sewer System (MS4) Permit, and state and federal clean water mandates associated with the Chesapeake Bay.
+Staff developed and recommended a long term funding and staffing plan that was presented to the Board's Environmental Committee."

 Stormwater funding is essential to protect public safety, preserve property values and support environmental mandates, such as those that protect local streams and the Chesapeake Bay.